ForgeRock/am-external/openam-samples/sample-trees/README.md

  * Header, with the fields enclosed by brackets [] replaced by your own identifying
  * information: "Portions copyright [year] [name of copyright owner]".
  *
  * Copyright 2018 ForgeRock AS.
--->
+All Rights Reserved -->
 # OpenAM Sample Trees